Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 a huge aspect containing various components, general practices and a number of tools, I'm not going to cover all of these here, but I will address the high-level structure that anyone (even a beginner) can adopt and use for the development of core QGIS features.

-## The traditional way of compiling QGIS Desktop
+## Compiling QGIS Desktop

 QGIS desktop core is mainly developed using C++, using the [Qt framework](https://www.qt.io/product/framework).
 The usual approach for compiling QGIS from source involves downloading and installing various dependencies and prerequisites for your operating system.
 Necessary build tools are needed to be manually configured and processed in order to compile QGIS from its source code.
-For more info about normal way of compilation [see](https://github.com/qgis/QGIS/blob/master/INSTALL.md)

 For example, on Ubuntu 22.04, you would need to install a list of dependencies such as: